skonfig/extra/type/__matrix_synapse/man.rst

 -------------------
 server-name
   Name of your homeserver (e.g. ungleich.ch) used as part of your MXIDs.
-This value cannot be changed without meddling with the database once the server is being used.
+This value cannot be changed later on.

 base-url
-  Public URL of your homeserver (e.g. http://matrix.ungleich.ch).
+  Public URL of your homeserver (e.g. `<http://matrix.ungleich.ch>`_).

 database-engine
-  'sqlite3' or 'postgresql'
+  'sqlite3' or 'psycopg2' (= Postgresql).

 database-name
-  Path to the database if SQLite3 is used or database name if PostgresSQL is used.
+  Path to database file if SQLite3 is used or database name if PostgresSQL is used.

 OPTIONAL PARAMETERS